camuthig/camuthig.github.io/content/posts/laravel-eloquent-graphql-getter.md

-+++
+---
-title =  "GraphQL Getters with Laravel Eloquent" date =  2018-05-29T21:37:20-07:00 tags = ["laravel", "php", "graphql"] draft = false
+title:  "GraphQL Getters with Laravel Eloquent"
-+++
+date:  2018-05-29
+tags: ["laravel", "php", "graphql"]
+draft: false
+---

 I recently began work on a proof-of-concept project I have been mentally shaping for some time now.
 In building this, I chose to stick with Laravel as a framework to build off of, as it is something I am familiar with, but I wanted to serve my application's API using GraphQL instead of normal Laravel resources.
 For the task, I chose the [Laravel GraphQL](https://github.com/Folkloreatelier/laravel-graphql) package, as I am already familiar with the underlying GraphQL implementation.
 My data model is very simple, with only a few columns of data and one or two relationships, so I chose to stick with the most simple features of Eloquent in my implementation as well.
 Altogether, the GraphQL package